AaltoSciComp/slurm-ssh-node-proxycommand/README.md

-- With VSCode, the ssh connection must go directly to the destination computer, because vscode uses the ssh `-D`, `-L`, etc. to forward connections to the destination node- chained ssh:es without ProxyCommand don't work..
+- With VSCode, the ssh connection must go directly to the destination computer, because vscode uses the ssh `-D`, `-L`, etc. to forward connections to the destination node, and thus chained ssh:es without ProxyCommand don't work..
 Thus, a possibly simpler `RemoteCommand` in the `.ssh/config` file wont' work (`-D` only gets you to the intermediate host, not the final host)